 We have a history of losses from operations, we expect negative cash flows from our operations to continue for the foreseeable future, and we expect that our net losses will continue for the foreseeable future as we develop and seek to bring to market our existing product candidates and as we seek to potentially acquire or license and develop additional product candidates.
 These circumstances raise substantial doubt about our ability to continue as a going concern.
 Our financial statements as of December 31, 2023 were prepared under the assumption that we will continue as a going concern and do not include any adjustments that might result from the outcome of this uncertainty.
-At December 31, 2023, our accumulated deficit was approximately \$17.2 million, our cash and cash equivalents were approximately \$10.5 million, our deferred grant funding liability under our grant agreements related to DARE-LARC1 and DARE-LBT was approximately \$13.7 million, and our working capital deficit was approximately \$2.9 million.
-Our cash and cash equivalents at December 31, 2023 represented funds received under such grant gareements and such funds may be applied solely toward direct costs for the development of DARE-LARC1 and DARE-LBT, other than approximately 10% of such funds, which may be applied toward general overhead and administration expenses that support our entire operations.
-We will require additional additional comparing needs into the third quarter of 2024. and to meet our current obligations as they become due.
+At December 31, 2023, our accumulated deficit was approximately \$171.2 million, our cash and cash equivalents were approximately \$10.5 million, our deferred grant funding liability under our grant agreements related to DARE-LARC1 and DARE-LBT was approximately \$13.7 million, and our working capital deficit was approximately \$2.9 million.
+Our cash and cash equivalents at December 31, 2023 represented funds received under such grant agreements and such funds may be applied solely toward direct costs for the development of DARE-LARC1 and DARE-LBT, other than approximately 10% of such funds, which may be applied toward general overhead and administration expenses that support our entire operations.
+We will require additional capital to fund our operating needs into the third quarter of 2024. and to meet our current obligations as they become due.
 Advancing our investigational women's health products through clinical development and pursuing regulatory approval and commercialization will require substantial additional investment.
 We will need to raise substantial additional capital to continue to fund our operations and execute our current business strategy.
 The amount and timing of our capital needs have and will continue to depend highly on many factors, as discussed further below as well as under "ITEM 7.
-MANAGEMENT'S DISCUSSION OF AND ANALYSIS OF FI
+MANAGEMENT'S DISCUSSION OF AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS -Liquidity and Capital Resources-Plan of Operations and Future Funding Requirements."